-Instructors can refuse to admit students who are tardy.
-After 10 minutes past the scheduled class time and or no show, the student is considered absent and an unexcused absence is documented.
+Instructors can refuse to admit students who are tardy, as well as refuse to allow students to make up work missed due to the tardy.
+Tardiness constitutes arriving after class has started.
 Employment is not a legitimate reason and or excuse for absence.
 Scheduled class time and clinical rotation hours are subject to change and or fluctuate at any time.
 Instructors may refuse to allow assignments to be made up due to an unexcused absence when documentation or prior notification were not provided.
-Unexcused absences are handled in the following administrative matter: